nk712001/TaskManager/memory-bank/architecture.md

   - **ProjectController.java**: Manages `/api/v1/projects` endpoints for project CRUD operations and project-scoped task management.
     - `GET /api/v1/projects`: Returns all projects for authenticated users.
 Access is controlled by security configuration.
     - `GET /api/v1/projects/{projectId}`: Returns a single project by ID for authenticated users.
 Access is controlled by security configuration.
+  - **TaskController.java**: Handles `/api/v1/tasks` endpoints for single-task CRUD operations (not scoped to a project endpoint).
+Implements:
+    - `GET /api/v1/tasks/{taskId}`: Returns a single task by ID for authenticated users.
+    - `PUT /api/v1/tasks/{taskId}`: Updates a task by ID.
+    - `DELETE /api/v1/tasks/{taskId}`: Deletes a task by ID.
+    - All endpoints use DTOs for request/response payloads to ensure entities are never exposed directly.
+    - Security is enforced globally for access to these endpoints (authenticated users only).

+### Service Layer (Task)
+- **TaskService.java**: Provides business logic and persistence for all task operations, both project-scoped and single-task.
+Ensures transactional integrity and centralizes all rules for task management.
+Used by both `ProjectController` and `TaskController`.
     - `POST /api/v1/projects`: Creates a new project.
 Access is restricted to users with the ADMIN role via `@PreAuthorize("hasRole('ADMIN')")`.
     - `GET /api/v1/projects/{projectId}/tasks`: Returns all tasks for a given project.
 This endpoint is placed in `ProjectController` to reflect the parent-child relationship between projects and tasks, making the API more RESTful and discoverable.
 Only authenticated users can access.
     - `POST /api/v1/projects/{projectId}/tasks`: Creates a new task for a specific project.
 Restricted to ADMIN users.
 The endpoint sets the project-task relationship explicitly and delegates persistence to `TaskService`.